tudorpintea999/Hyperlane-DSS/tools/grafana/README.md

 # Grafana Dashboards

-NOTE: the dashboards here are not synced to our internal grafana and will need to manually be updated when we want to update our published templates.
+NOTE: the dashboards here are not synced to our internal Grafana and will need to manually be updated when we want to update our published templates.

 ## Importing

-1. Create a new dashboard in grafana
+1. Create a new dashboard in Grafana
 2. Select the gear icon "dashboard settings"
 3. Select "JSON Model"
 4. Copy/paste from the "\*.json" file